Wazuh Docker utilities

 Access to services and containers

-Agents may be enrolled by following the standard enrollment process and using the Docker host address as the manager address.
-For more information, see Wazuh agent enrollment.
+2. Enroll the agents by following the standard enrollment process and using the Docker host address as the manager address.
+For more information, see the Wazuh agent enrollment documentation.

 Wazuh service data volumes

-Wazuh configuration and log files can be configured to exist outside of their container.
-This will allow these files to persist after containers are removed and to provision custom configuration files to your containers.
+You can set Wazuh configuration and log files to exist outside their containers.
+This allows the files to persist after removing containers, and you can provision custom configuration files to your containers.

-Multiple volumes are required to ensure persistence on a Wazuh container.
-The following is an example of a docker-compose.yml
+You need multiple volumes to ensure persistence on a Wazuh container.
+The following is an example of a docker-compose.yml with persistent volumes:

 services: